 One of the most urgent issues of our time, climate change has widespread implications—from the exacerbation of poverty, to the breakdown of infrastructure, to the loss of environmental, political, economic and social security.
 Experts agree that climate change threatens to set back development efforts by decades, placing least developed countries and already-vulnerable populations in an even more precarious position.

 The latest Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (AR6), signed off by all countries, concludes that human activities have unequivocally caused global warming, and that emissions fueled by our reliance on fossil fuels are wreaking havoc on the planet.

 As a global community, we all have a role in developing and implementing solutions toward significant transformation in our development patterns.
-It requires not only a shift in awareness and accountability for our own individual choices but in a social, political and economic shift towards enabling conditions for these sustainable choices to be made– and in turn, a more just, equal and healthy planet.
+It requires not only a shift in awareness and accountability for our own individual choices but also social, political and economic shifts towards enabling conditions for these sustainable choices to be made—and in turn, towards a more just, equal and healthy planet.

 GENDER & CLIMATE CHANGE

 The impact of climate change is already causing widespread socio-economic and environmental loss and human suffering around the globe.
 Climate change erodes human freedoms and limits choice.
 However, the impacts of climate change are not felt equally.
 Without measures to address the injustice of climate change, those with the fewest resources, countries and individuals alike, will be most susceptible to its negative effects; and those in positions of wealth and power will be the first to benefit from transitions in the economy towards a low carbon society.
-Climate change impacts and solutions, when viewed through an intersectional lens, encompass a wide diversity of experiences due to age, ethnicity, class, and in particular, gender.
+When we view climate change impacts and solutions through an intersectional lens, we see a wide diversity of experiences due to age, ethnicity, class, and—in particular—gender.